NikKrieger/USpopcenters/README.md

 All applicable tables contain data from the fifty states and the District of Columbia.
-Non-state island territories’ data has inconsistent availability from data set to data set.
+Non-state island territories’ data has inconsistent availability from dataset to dataset.
 See each `tibble`’s documentation page to see what each one actually contains.

 This package was created primarily because the US Census Bureau has not